DiegoDVillacreses/rag_and_agent_basic_azure/README.md

 - **Historical Forecasting:** Runs a Python script on the client time‑series dataset to generate forecasts.

 All you need to do is upload the YAML file to `Prompt Flow` in Azure Foundry, configure the vector database and access to historical and data.

+## Prerequisites

+- Connection: Azure OpenAI or OpenAI connection, with the availability of chat and embedding models/deployments.